GetDutchie/brick/README.md

 Repositories should be the _only_ class that can call a provider method.
 This enforces a consistent data stream throughout an application.

-### Applying `Query#action`
+#### Applying `Query#action`

-Before passing a query to a provider method, the repository may elect to apply an action to a query if it doesn't otherwise exist.
+Before passing a query to a provider method, it is recommended for the repository to apply an action to a query if it doesn't otherwise exist.
 For example, while `RestProvider#upsert` accepts both new and updated instances, its invoking repository has separate methods for `update` and `insert`:

 ```dart
 class MyRepository {